-Long after the trend of the Tulips in the 1600s alas!
-The craze and fad of the Dahlias came to fame in the 1800s.
+Long after the trend of the tulips in the 1600s the craze of the beautiful flower dahlia came to light.
+These stunning blooms came to fame in the 1800s.
 Would you have guessed that long before being fawned over as an ornamental, these flowers were actually first commonly cultivated as a vegetable?
 Bet you didn’t!
-And, who would have guessed that the multitude of tiny petals of this flower holds very admirable and unique meanings and symbols?

 History of Dahlia Flowers